History of the Jews in Bessarabia: The Holocaust

 Shargorod was one of the few localities in Transnistria where most Bessarabian Jewish deportees survived the Holocaust.
-Many of the Jews in this ghetto died of disease, 1,449 from a typhus epidemic in early 1942, or were deported to labor camps, leaving only about 2,971 deported Jews (2,731 from Bukovina and 240 from Bessarabia) alive on September 1, 1943, though about 500 Jews originally from Dorohoi were relocated to the village of Capushterna in 1943, as a part of the relocation of 1,000 Jews to ten nearby villages.
+Many of the Jews in this ghetto died of disease, 1,449 from a typhus epidemic in early 1942, or were deported to labor camps, leaving only about 2,971 deported Jews (2,731 from Bukovina and 240 from Bessarabia) alive on September 1, 1943, though about 500 Jews originally from Dorohoi were relocated to the village of Capusterna (Kopystyryn) in 1943, as a part of the relocation of 1,000 Jews to ten nearby villages.
 Before the war, 2,145 of those who died during the Holocaust in Shargorod had lived in Romania before the war according to the Yad Vashem database.
 Out of them, 1,672 had lived in Bukovina before the war.
 Moreover, 76 had lived in Bessarabia before the war, while 301 had lived in Dorohoi and the adjacent localities.
 Most of the Bessarabian Jews who died in Shargorod whose names are known came from Hotin.
+At the other end of the spectrum were the 7,000 or more Jews from Bessarabia (southern Bessarabia and Chisinau) who were sent to, and executed in, the Bogdanovka concentration camp in December 1941.

+On March 14, 1944, Romania's military dictator Ion Antonescu allowed the repatriation of all the Jews deported to Transnistria.
+For information on the history of the Jews of Chisinau, the capital of Bessarabia and of the present-day Republic of Moldova, including during the Holocaust, see History of the Jews in Chișinău.
+For more information on the Holocaust in Transnistria, including on the fate of the Jewish deportees from Bessarabia, see History of the Jews in Transnistria.

 The remainder of the 270,000 Jewish community of the region survived World War II, primarily consisting of Bessarabian Jews who fled in advance of the Soviet troop withdrawal in mid-July 1941.
 While they survived the period between 1941-1944, the conditions they endured during their relocation to the interior of the Soviet Union—such as to Uzbekistan in the summer of 1941—were harsh.
 The journey and subsequent living conditions upon their arrival were notably difficult.
 Around 15,000 Jews from Cernăuți and further 5,000 from elsewhere in Bukovina were saved by the then-mayor of the city Traian Popovici.
 Nevertheless, he was not able to save everyone, and some 43,798 Bukovinian Jews were deported to, and arrived in, Transnistria.
 At the end of the war, the remaining Jewish community of Bukovina decided to move to Israel.